AndryOut/AutoSubReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 This value detects a scene change (keyframe) after a line’s end timestamp.
 The margin checks if there’s a scene change after applying the lead-out set in "Fase2 Configuration".
-For example, if you set the lead-out to 450 (recommended), the maximum range would be 750ms (450±300 if a scene change is detected).
+For example, if you set the lead-out to 450 (Fase2), the maximum range would be 750ms (450±300 if a scene change is detected).

 Value 2 "Max gap 'empty' between two lines to attach (ms)":

 ![fase4](https://github.com/user-attachments/assets/6d424b8a-aad4-4856-8f07-d2cdf717e37e)

 This controls the distance between two lines.
-If the next line is within 250 (recommended), they’ll be merged for smoother reading.
+If the next line is within 250-300 (recommended), they’ll be merged for smoother reading.
 If the gap is larger, they won’t be joined.
 This indirectly depends on your lead-in/lead-out values in "Fase2 Configuration".

-Value 3 "Max range to detect scene change before the initial timestamp (ms):
+Value 3 "Max range to detect scene change before the initial timestamp (ms):"

 ![fase4](https://github.com/user-attachments/assets/840ae9ef-b171-4fdb-b0d5-044ac1bef798)

-This determines whether to link a scene change (keyframe) found before the line’s initial timestamp, based on the set margin.
+This determines whether to link a scene change (keyframe) found before the line’s initial timestamp, based on the set margin (200-250 recommended).
-For example, if a scene change is detected within 200 (recommended) before the line starts, it will be linked.
+For example, if a scene change is detected within 250 before the line starts, it will be linked.
 If it’s beyond this margin, it won’t.
 This indirectly depends on your lead-in value in "Fase2 Configuration".
+For example: Lead-in 180 (Fase2), Max range 250.
+That is, 180±250, so a maximum of 430ms is possible if a scene change is detected.

-Value 4 "Max range to detect scene change after the initial timestamp (ms):
+Value 4 "Max range to detect scene change after the initial timestamp (ms):"

 ![fase4](https://github.com/user-attachments/assets/e1cd1def-68ae-4b99-a205-214ab6c6ed44)